 The master separation agreement will provide that on the distribution date (which will be determined by Sara Lee), Sara Lee will distribute all of its shares of our common stock to its stockholders of record as of the record date (which also will be determined by Sara Lee).
 Sara Lee will have the sole and absolute discretion to determine (and change) the terms of, and whether to proceed with, the distribution and, to the extent it determines to so proceed, to determine the date of the distribution.
-The master separation agreement will provide that the distribution may be abandoned at any time, or may be accelerated or delayed, in Sara Lee's discretion.
-In addition to Sara Lee's discretion to determine not to proceed with the distribution, Sara Lee's agreement to consummate the distribution also is subject to the satisfaction of a number of conditions, including the following:
+The master separation agreement will provide that the distribution may be abandoned at any time, or may be accelerated or delayed, in Sara Lee's discretion to Sara Lee's discretion to determine not to proceed with the distribution, Sara Lee's agreement to consummate the distribution also is subject to the satisfaction of a number of conditions, including the following:

-- the registration statement for our common stock into which information from this information statement is incorporated by reference has been declared effective by the SEC; - any actions and filings with regard to applicable securities and blue sky laws of any state have been taken and have become effective or accepted; - our common stock has been accepted for listing on the New York Stock Exchange, on official notice of distribution;
+• the registration statement for our common stock into which information from this information statement is incorporated by reference has been declared effective by the SEC;

-- there is no legal restraint or prohibition preventing the consummation of the contribution or distribution or any other transaction related to the spin off being in effect; - Sara Lee's receipt of a private letter ruling from the IRS or an opinion of counsel to the effect, among other things, that the spin off will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Code and as part of a tax-free reorganization under Section 368(a) (1)(D) of the Code; - the contribution shall have become effective in accordance with the master separation agreement and the ancillary agreements; and - · our receipt of the proceeds of the borrowings described under "Description of Certain Indebtedness" and distribution of such proceeds to Sara Lee.
+- · any actions and filings with regard to applicable securities and blue sky laws of any state have been taken and have become effective or accepted; - · our common stock has been accepted for listing on the New York Stock Exchange, on official notice of distribution; - there is no legal restraint or prohibition preventing the consummation of the contribution or distribution or any other transaction related to the spin off being in effect; - Sara Lee's receipt of a private letter ruling from the IRS or an opinion of counsel to the effect, among other things, that the spin off will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Code and as part of a tax-free reorganization under Section 368(a) (1)(D) of the Code; - the contribution shall have become effective in accordance with the master separation agreement and the ancillary agreements; - · Sara Lee's receipt of a satisfactory solvency opinion with regards to our company from an investment banking or valuation firm; and - our receipt of the proceeds of the borrowings described under "Description of Certain Indebtedness" and distribution of \$2.4 billion of such proceeds to Sara Lee.